 The student body shall be represented by an elected executive board of officers, grade-level Representatives, and faculty adviser(s).
-The executive board of officers shall be composed of the following: President, Vice-President, Secretary, Treasurer, Historian and Publicist.
+The executive board of officers shall be composed of the following: President, Vice-President, Secretary, Treasurer, Cashier, Historian and Publicist.

 The executive officers and selected Representatives will meet in scheduled SCA meeting under the supervision of the faculty adviser.